pokeclicker/pokeclicker-wiki/data/Farm/Setups.md

 Purple spots are where the player is meant to harvest the berry and replace with more Cheri.
 Note that if a Colbur overtakes a Cheri at a stage different from Berry (ripe), it's highly recommended to shovel it and plant another Cheri there.
 Also, it's recommended to equip [[Oak Items/Squirtbottle]] as it increases mutation chance.

+You can make this setup semi passive by hiring different workers to harvest and plant periodically, only requiring the occasional dig.
+It makes around 300k Farm Points per hour.
+Petaya is required.
+Harvesters: 1 or 2 with a lower Work Speed set to only harvest.
+Charlie + Bailey works well for this as they can cover all Colbur spots (designate 10 to Charlie and the rest to Bailey)
+Planter: Set to only plant Cheris.
+Jessie is the best for this as she is the only one whose Work Speed can sync up to both Charlie and Bailey.
+Make sure to hire the harvesters first to put their timer just ahead of Jessies.

 :::collapsed Colbur Nonsense - Farm Simulator Code Copy & paste the line below into the [[Farm Simulator]]'s Import from Text.